rcdelacruz/nextjs-odoo-headless-demo/README.md

 # Next.js Odoo Headless Demo

-A demo application showing how to use Next.js as a frontend for Odoo Community Edition running as a headless ERP backend.
+A professional demonstration application showing how to use Next.js as a frontend for Odoo Community Edition running as a headless ERP backend.

-## 🚀 Features
+## Features

 - **Headless Odoo Integration**: Connect to Odoo via REST API
 - **Modern UI**: Built with Next.js 14, TypeScript, and Tailwind CSS